algorandfoundation/docs/docs/get-details/accounts/rekey.md

     Using the `--close-to` parameter on any transaction from a _rekeyed account_ will remove the **auth-addr** field, thus reverting signing authority to the original address.
 The `--close-to` parameter should be used with caution by keyholder(s) of **auth-addr** as the effects remove their authority to access this account thereafter.

 !!! warning
-	Rekeying an account affects the authorizing address for that account only.
+	Rekeying an account affects the **authorizing address** for that account only.
 Note that an Account is distinct from an address so there are several important points that may not be obvious:

 	**1)** If an account is closed (balance to 0) the rekey setting is lost (see previous warning).

-  	**2)** Rekeys are not recursively resolved, that is A rekeyed to B and B rekeyed to C means only that A will have its txns authroized by B not C.
+  	**2)** Rekeys are not recursively resolved, that is, if A is rekeyed to B and B rekeyed to C, A will have it's transactions authorized by B not C.

   	**3)** Rekeying members of a Multisig has no effect on the Multisig authorization since it's composed of Addresses not accounts.
 If necessary the Multisig account would need to be rekeyed itself.